News Reporter Diagnosed With Cancer After A Viewer Noticed A Lump On Her Neck, ‘I Will Forever Be Thankful’

 She also reminded her followers to take care of not only themselves but one another during these challenging times.

 This isn’t the first time that a viewer has helped diagnosis a television figure’s cancer.
 Back in 2018, a woman named Nicole McGuinness appeared on an HGTV television show.
 A medical professional happened to be watching the show and noticed that McGuinness had a lump on her neck.
-The doctor reached out to McGuinness who later found out she did have thyroid cancer, as The Inquisitr previously reported.
+The doctor reached out to McGuinness who later found out she had thyroid cancer, as The Inquisitr previously reported.